The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Physical Interpretation

 Another useful reference slope $p$ comes from a common threshold for mass loss: the escape parameter $\lambda = v_{\sf esc}^2/v_{\sf thermal}^2$, where $v_{\sf thermal} = \sqrt{2k_{\sf B} T/m}$ is the thermal speed of the gas, with $k_{\sf B}$ as the Boltzmann constant, $T$ as temperature, and $m$ as the mass each escaping atom/molecule \citep[see][]{schallerVolatileLossRetention2007, johnsonExospheresAtmosphericEscape2008, gronoffAtmosphericEscapeProcesses2020}.
 If we calculate this escape parameter $\lambda$ with planets' zero-albedo instantaneous equilibrium temperature $T = T_{\sf eq} \propto f^{1/4}$ (horribly inaccurately for thick atmospheres because it ignores XUV heating, but effectively setting a lower limit on atmospheric temperatures), constant values $\lambda$ would correspond to $v_{\sf esc}^2 \propto f^{1/4}$ and a shoreline slope $p=8$.
 One reason the slope in energy-limited escape is shallower than this is because XUV-heated exospheres converge through infrared cooling thermostats to similar hot temperatures despite strongly varying incoming fluxes \citep{chamberlainUpperAtmospheresPlanets1962, murray-clayAtmosphericEscapeHot2009, chatterjeeNovelPhysicsEscaping2024}.
-That our inferred slopes $p=\allanyTruep$ (any) or $p=\allCOOTruep$ (warm CO$_2$) fall between these limits is encouraging, but gleaning reliable insights into atmospheric evolution may require more detailed predictive modeling of the flux slope $p$.
+That our inferred slope $p=\allnomagmap$ falls between the cartoon energy-limited and constant escape parameter limits is encouraging, but gleaning reliable insights into atmospheric evolution requires more detailed predictive modeling of the flux slope $p$.